 - 21. KanCare Benefits.
 Benefits provided through KanCare managed care entities are described below: - a.
 KanCare Benefits.
 All populations outlined in STC 17are entitled to receive all mandatory and optional services under the approved Medicaid state plan, including Early and Periodic Screening, Diagnostic and Treatment (EPSDT) services for children up to age 21.
 These Medicaid state plan benefits are provided through KanCare MCOs in at least the same amount, duration and scope that services are provided through the state plan.
 Individuals enrolled in the following 1915(c) waiver programs will also receive1915(c) waiver services authorized through the waiver program from the KanCare MCO in which they are enrolled: - i.
-Autism waiver KS-0476; - ii.
-Physically Disabled waiver KS-0304; - iii.
-Technology Assisted waiver KS-4165; - iv.
-Traumatic Brain Injury Waiver KS-4164; - v.
-Serious Emotional Disturbance Waiver KS 0320; - vi.
-Frail and Elderly Waiver KS-0303; and, - vii.
-Intellectual Disabilities/Developmental Disabilities KS-0224 (effective February 1, 2014). - 22.
+Autism waiver KS-0476 - ii.
+Physically Disabled waiver KS-0304 - iii.
+Technology Assisted waiver KS-4165 - iv.
+Traumatic Brain Injury Waiver KS-4164 - v.
+Serious Emotional Disturbance Waiver KS 0320 - vi.
+Frail and Elderly Waiver KS-0303 - b.
+KanCare FFS benefits.
+The waiver services authorized through the Intellectual Disabilities/Developmental Disabilities (ID/DD)(MR/DD) waiver KS-0224 and state plan Targeted Case Management (TCM) and screening services are carved out from the Medicaid MCO benefit package and are paid on a FFS basis.
+The state must submit, and receive CMS approval of 1115 and 1915(c) amendments to include waiver services in the MCO benefit package. - 22.
 Additional Services.
 In addition to the benefits described in STC 21, KanCare MCOs will provide the following services to certain populations below. - a.
-Additional services covered in the demonstration:
+Additional services covered in the demonstration

 Service Populations Eligible Physician Consultation (Case Conferences) - Communication Severely and between licensed mental health practitioner (LMHP), advanced Persistently Mentally registered nurse practitioner (ARNP) or Psychiatrist for a patient Ill (SPMI) adults and consultation that is medically necessary for the medical management Seriously Emotionally of the psychiatric conditions.
-These services are prior authorized, and Disturbed (SED)youth limited to scheduled face to face meetings to discuss problems associated with the member's treatment Personal Care Services - These are services provided a consumer SPMI and SED not with severe and persistent mental illness or a serious emotional receiving personal care disturbance who would otherwise be placed in a more restrictive under the SED waiver setting due to significant functional impairments resulting from an
+These services are prior authorized, and Disturbed (SED)youth limited to scheduled face to face meetings to discuss problems

-Service Populations Eligible identified mental illness.
+Service Populations Eligible associated with the member's treatment Personal Care Services - These are services provided a consumer SPMI and SED not with severe and persistent mental illness or a serious emotional receiving personal care disturbance who would otherwise be placed in a more restrictive under the SED waiver setting due to significant functional impairments resulting from an identified mental illness.
 This service enables the consumer to accomplish tasks or engage in activities that they would normally do themselves if they did not have a mental illness.
 Assistance is in the form of direct support, supervision and/or cuing so that the consumer performs the task by him/herself.
 Such assistance most often relates to performance of ADL and IADL and includes assistance with maintaining daily routines and/or engaging in activities critical to residing in their home community.
 These services are prior authorized.
 Rehabilitation Services (Substance Use Disorder detoxification and All demonstration treatment including, ASAM Levels of Care 3.1 and 3.3/3.5) (Step enrollees meeting down services from inpatient hospital) - These are services designed medical necessity. to meet more intensive needs of individuals with a substance use disorder in their community, including to preventatively avoid the need for inpatient hospitalization.
 These services are prior authorized, and include the specific ASAM levels of care noted above, as well as medically monitored detoxification service or other community based ASAM Level 3 service.